Connick v. Myers: Litigation

 Gordon relied on Pickering v.
 Board of Education, for the first test.
 In that landmark 1968 case, the Court had unanimously overturned the firing of a teacher who had written a letter to the editor of a local newspaper criticizing the school board and superintendent for its allocation of school finances.
 Gordon quoted Thurgood Marshall's majority opinion: "'Statements by public officials on matters of public concern must be afforded First Amendment protection' even though the statements may be directed at the public officials' 'nominal superiors.'"
 In a more recent case, Givhan v.
 Western Line Consolidated School District, the Court had also held that the First Amendment protected private speech by public employees on matters of public concern.
 These two cases, Gordon wrote, established the possibility that her distribution of the questionnaires was constitutionally protected.

 "Taken as a whole," Gordon continued," the issues presented in the questionnaire relate to the effective functioning of the District Attorney's Office and are matters of public importance and concern."
-He returned to Pickering, which further required a balancing test between Myers' free-speech interests and Connick's interest in the efficient operation of a public agency.
+He returned to Pickering, which further required a balancing test between Myers's free-speech interests and Connick's interest in the efficient operation of a public agency.
 A 1974 Fifth Circuit decision offered language that clarified this test: "[I]t is incumbent upon [the government] to clearly demonstrate that the employee's conduct substantially and materially interferes with the discharge of duties and responsibilities inherent in [public] employment."
 For specifics Gordon looked to a 1972 Seventh Circuit decision that had offered four areas where this balance might be considered: confidentiality, discipline and harmonious relations among coworkers, relations between the employee and his or her superior, and the extent to which employee speech affected job performance.

 Connick had not alleged that Myers had breached confidentiality.
 He had claimed that Myers violated office policy and thus impeded her job performance by photocopying the questionnaires.
 Gordon said Connick had offered no evidence of an office policy on photocopier use.
 "Even had such evidence been offered," he added, "this court could not conclude that such an act carries much weight in regard to striking a balance in the state's favor."